New School Development Workshop Series

 Workshop Dates, Locations and Registration

-All Grand Rapids sessions will be held at the GVSU Charter Schools Office in downtown Grand Rapids from 9:00 A.M. to 12:00 P.M.
+Sessions 1-4 located in Grand Rapids will be held at the GVSU Charter Schools Office in downtown Grand Rapids from 9:00 A.M. to 12:00 P.M.

 As the Vice President for Leadership and Learning, Mark leads all National Charter Schools Institute initiatives focused on measuring, supporting and helping people achieve breakthrough performance in the areas of leadership and learning.
 Mark has been an advocate and leader in the charter and larger public education community for over 20 years.